EVerest/everest-core/modules/EVSE/EvseManager/doc.rst

   CableCheck, PreCharge and CurrentDemand steps.
 * DC power supply: This is the AC/DC converter that actually charges the car.

-Software over-voltage supervision is always active.
+Software over-voltage supervision is always active during DC charging.
 The configuration option ``internal_over_voltage_duration_ms`` defines for how long the measured DC voltage must exceed the negotiated limit before EvseManager raises ``MREC5OverVoltage``.
 Set it to ``0`` to trigger immediately once the threshold is crossed.